zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 print("Score: {}".format(np.mean(scores)))
 ```

 Often, this would yield a pretty decent score for a first submission.
-Then I'd want to try engineering some more features.
-Let's say in instead of text n-gram counts, I want [tf–idf][1], and in addition, I want to include overall essay length, and then misspelling counts.
+To improve my ranking on the leaderboard, I would try extracting some more features from the data.
+Let's say in instead of text n-gram counts, I wanted [tf–idf][tfidf].
+In addition, I wanted to include overall essay length.
+I might as well throw in misspelling counts while I'm at it.
 Well, I can just tack those into the implementation of `extract_features`.
-I'd extract a matrix of features for each of those ideas and then concatenate them along axis 1.
+I'd extract three matrices of features–one for each of those ideas and then concatenate them along axis 1.
 Easy.

-Next, I'd find myself normalizing or scaling features, and then realizing that I want to scale some features and normalize others.
-Before I'd realize it, it would be 2am and I'd be trying to keep track of matrix column indices by hand so that I can try something out real quick.
-I'd cross validate my model again, only to realize that it hurt my score, so never mind.
-Maybe I should fiddle with some of the model hyperparameters or something, until finally I `git commit -am "WIP going to bed"`.
+After exhausting all the ideas I had for extracting features, I'd find myself normalizing or scaling them, and then realizing that I want to scale some features and normalize others.
+Before long, it would be 2am and I'd be trying to keep track of matrix column indices by hand so that I can try something out real quick.
+My code would be a big ball of spaghetti, but somehow I could still understand it, so long as it was all loaded into working memory.
+I'd cross validate my model again, only to realize that it hurt my score, so never mind on that last idea.
+Maybe I should fiddle with some of the hyperparameters or something, until finally I `git commit -am "WIP going to bed"`.

 # Pipelines